moneybutton/yours-core/README.md

 ## Log

+Note that the log is now obsolete and has been replaced by [our blog at blog.datt.co](http://blog.datt.co), of which the [github repository is at github.com/dattnetwork/dattblog](https://github.com/dattnetwork/dattblog).

 ### Thoughts on DHTs for Datt - Ryan X. Charles

 A DHT is a way to store key value pairs across a distributed network of